marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "error handling", "user experience", "reportError function"}}

 When the request fails, we don't want our page to just sit there doing nothing without explanation.
-The function called `reportError`, which we used as `catch` handler, shows the user a crude dialog to tell them something went wrong.
+The function called `reportError`, which we used as the `catch` handler, shows the user a crude dialog to tell them something went wrong.

 ```{includeCode: ">code/skillsharing/public/skillsharing_client.js", test: no}
 function reportError(error) {